peterkhe1999/CheatSheet/OSCP/README.md

 When we have **Write permissions** to a service's main directory or subdirectories but **cannot replace files** within them.

 Each Windows service maps to an executable file that will be run when the service is started.
 If the path of this file **contains one or more spaces and is not enclosed within quotation marks**, the **CreateProcess** function starts interpreting the path from left to right until a space is reached.
-For every space in the file path, the function uses the preceding part as **file name** by adding .exe and the rest as **arguments**.
+For every space in the file path, the function uses the preceding part as **file name** by adding `.exe` and the rest as **arguments**.

-E.g., An unquoted service binary path `C:\Program Files\My Program\My Service\service.exe`.
+E.g., An unquoted service binary path `C:\Program Files\My Program\My Service\service.exe`

-When Windows starts the service, it will use the following order to try to start the executable file due to the spaces in the path.
+When Windows starts the service, it will use the following order to try to start the executable file due to the spaces in the path

 - `C:\Program.exe`
 - `C:\Program Files\My.exe`
 - `C:\Program Files\My Program\My.exe`